TosbackCgusBridge-Bot/CGUs-versions/Classmates/Privacy Policy.md

-Memory Lane, Inc., d/b/a Classmates.com
+Classmates, Inc., d/b/a Classmates.com
 Last Updated: October 2, 2013

-Memory Lane, Inc., d/b/a Classmates.com is committed to protecting the privacy of our members' personal information as described in this Privacy Policy.
+Classmates, Inc., d/b/a Classmates.com is committed to protecting the privacy of our members' personal information as described in this Privacy Policy.
 The purpose of this Privacy Policy is to inform you of our information practices related to the information that you provide when using our services, including:

 *   Collection and Use of Your Information
 *   Sharing Your Information